Download a PDF of this information.

 Wataya-Kaneda M, Tanaka M, Nakamura A, Matsumoto S, Katayama I. (2012) A novel application of topical rapamycin formulation, an inhibitor of mTOR, for patients with hypomelanotic macules in tuberous sclerosis complex.
 Arch Dermatol.
 Jan;148(1):138-9.

 Webb DW, Clarke A, Fryer A, Osborne JP (1996) The cutaneous features of tuberous sclerosis: a population study.
 Br J Dermatol 135:1-5.

 Weiss ET, Geronemus RG (2010) New technique using combined pulsed dye laser and fractional resurfacing for treating facial angiofibromas in tuberous sclerosis.
 Lasers Surg Med.
 42:357-60.

 There are cosmetics available to cover hypomelanotic macules and facial angiofibromas.
 The following are a few of the cosmetic lines that can be contacted for more information:

-** Tuberous Sclerosis Alliance Information Sheets are intended to provide basic information about TSC.
-They are not intended to, nor do they, constitute medical or other advice.
-Readers are warned not to take any action with regard to dental or medical treatment without first consulting a health care provider.
+**This information from the Tuberous Sclerosis Alliance is intended to provide basic information about tuberous sclerosis complex (TSC).
+It is not intended to, nor does it, constitute medical or other advice.
+Readers are warned not to take any action with regard to medical treatment without first consulting a health care provider.
 The TS Alliance does not promote or recommend any treatment, therapy, institution or health care plan.